zachj1582/vanillajs-1-afternoon/Part2/README.md

 </summary>

 - The final thing we are going to do is apply a color to the section using the second input we have set up.
-- using `card.style.color` set it equal to `colorInput.value`, being what ever is typed into the second input.
+- Using `card.style.color` set it equal to `colorInput.value`, being whatever is typed into the second input.
 - If done properly the text and symbol should change colors appropriately.

 </details>